Darkendnox/threejs/README.md

    ```
    Then open the provided URL in your web browser.

-The tree will gradually draw itself and resize with the browser window.
+The tree will gradually draw itself, with new branches appearing at random, and
+resize with the browser window.